yosr01/Document-Assistant-Using-RAG/README.md

 This project implements a chat application that uses a RAG system with the pre-trained **Mistral-7B** model and an interactive user interface built using **Streamlit**.

 ## Prerequisites
     Before starting, make sure you have installed the required libraries.
-You can install the dependencies using `requirements.txt`.
+You can install the dependencies using `requirements.txt`:

     ```bash
     pip install -r requirements.txt